NaveenJunjur/My_Portfolio/Python_Projects/08-Slot Machine/README.md

 ## <span style="color:red;">Important Note:</span>

 *Not encouraging anyone to play any gambling game by doing this project.
-It was made for polishing my Python skills*
+It was made for polishing my Python skills.*